A Fisherman's Tale: Development

 The game was derived from experimental project Innerspace built in VR using the Unreal Engine 4.
 A stylized art style was chosen for better performance on VR hardware.

 Reception

-A Fisherman's Tale received "generally favorable" reviews according to Metacritic.
-UploadVR praised the game's story and themes, saying that, "the tone is often light, the game’s themes are anything but".
+A Fisherman's Tale received "generally favorable" reviews according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received fair approval, being recommended by 65% of critics.
+UploadVR praised the game's story and themes, saying that, "the tone is often light, the game's themes are anything but".
 The reviewer criticized the short runtime of A Fisherman's Tale, feeling that it could have been better with an extended runtime.
 Speaking on the dollhouse mechanic, Road to VR felt the game only scratched the surface on what was possible with its recursive mechanics, commenting that, "I could have easily strapped in for a more serious interaction with what you might call the ‘single player co-op’ mechanic, which lets you do things like pick up a giant anchor blocking a door".